 Faculty from an accredited school of medicine or nursing in the US and Canada are eligible for this program.
 This scholarship is not open to trainees.

-Gold Humanism Scholars are recognized at their institution for their commitment to the mentorship of trainees in the humanistic and professional practice of medicine and care of patients.
+Gold Humanism Scholars are those who have been recognized at their institution for their commitment to the mentorship of trainees in the humanistic and professional practice of medicine and care of patients.
 Preference will be given to candidates who embody the qualities of a humanistic educator and role model, including:

-- Central role in physician and and/or nursing education in home institution;
+- Central role in physician and/or nursing education in home institution;

 - Demonstrated commitment to fostering humanism, empathy, compassion, and the highest standards of professionalism; and

 - Promise/potential as a leader in medical or nursing education.